wchwawa/journal-app-mvp/docs/project-specs.md

    - `audio`: a play button to listen to the original voice recording.
    - `transcript`: a rephrased version of the speech-to-text transcription for readability.

-4. **Daily Summary Generation**
+4. **Daily Summary Generation** ✅ _Implemented_

-   - At the end of each day, the system **automatically generates a summary** based on that day’s entries.
+   - At the end of each day, the system **automatically generates a summary** based on that day's entries.
    - This summary is displayed at the **same level as the journal entries** under each daily record.
-   - A new data structure (e.g., an additional database table or field) may be required to store and retrieve these summaries.
+   - **Implementation Details**:
+     - **Table**: `daily_summaries` with fields: user_id, summary_date, summary_text, created_at
+     - **Processing Pipeline**:
+       - GPT-4o-mini analyzes all journal entries for a specific day
+       - Generates cohesive summary focusing on themes, emotions, and key events
+       - Automatically triggered via API endpoint `/api/generate-daily-summary`
+     - **Scheduling**: Manual generation via cron job or automated trigger
+     - **Content Analysis**: Combines transcript text from all day's audio journal entries
+     - **AI Prompt Engineering**: Structured prompts for consistent, meaningful summaries

 5. **Filtering Capabilities**
    Users should be able to filter journal entries using: